f4pga/f4pga-arch-defs/quicklogic/README.md

 ```
 cd yosys
+make config-gcc
 make -j$(nproc)
 sudo make install
 ```

 This will install Yosys into your `/usr/bin/` directory.

+Note: If you want to build Yosys using clang then replace `make config-gcc` with `make config-clang`.

 Note: Once the changes in Yosys regarding QuickLogic are added to mainstream, this step will be unnecessary, since everything will be fetched by Anaconda.